briefercloud/briefer/docs/DEPLOYMENT.md

 Besides deploying Briefer as a single container, you can also deploy it as multiple containers.
 That way, you'll have separate containers for the web application, the API, the AI service, the database, and the Jupyter notebook server.

-This approach is more complex than the previous one, but it allows you to use configure each container separately.
+This approach is more complex than the previous one, but it allows you to configure each container separately.

 That way, you can scale each part of the application independently or just change the configuration of one part without affecting the others.
 If you want to use an RDS instance for the database, for example, you can do that by changing the configuration of the database container.